Muscular & Cerebral Atrophy

 There are two types of muscle atrophy.
 The first type is

-significant muscle wasting.
-This type of atrophy can usually be reversed through
+bedridden can have significant muscle wasting.
+This type of atrophy can usually be

-Neuromuscular Electrical Stimulation (NMES) has been used as a form of physical
+Stimulation (NMES) has been used as a form of physical therapy that applies

-electrical impulses are sent by electrodes placed on your skin over the muscle
+sent by electrodes placed on your skin over the muscle or muscles.

 The biological basis of gray matter atrophy in MS is